al-codes/al-codes/README.md

 ### Hi, I'm Alex 👋
-Hackbright Academy Alum 📚
+Hackbright Academy student 📚

-Former Acupuncturist and Herbalist with a background in Chemistry 👩🏻‍🔬🌿
+Former acupuncturist and herbalist with a background in science 👩🏻‍🔬🌿

 Looking to start my career as a software engineer 👩🏻‍💻